unikorn-cloud/kubernetes/ARCHITECTURE.md

 Projects are globally scoped, so one instance of Unikorn is associated with one cloud provider.

 Both projects and control planes dynamically allocate Kubernetes namespaces, allowing reuse of names for control planes across projects, and clusters across control planes.
-In layman's terms project A can have a control plane called X, and project B can have a control planes called X too.
+In layman's terms project A can have a control plane called X, and project B can have a control plane called X too.

 This is shown below: